sungeunbae/swc_vuw2015/sql-novice-world/03-filter.md

 -->

-If we want to find countries either in "Autralia and New Zealand" OR in "Polynesia" region, we can combine the tests using `OR`:
+If we want to find countries either in "Australia and New Zealand" OR in "Polynesia" region, we can combine the tests using `OR`:

 ~~~ {.sql}